AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-004-nicolas-badminton.md

 +++
-Description = "This week we interview special guest and futurist, Nikolas Badminton!
+Description = "This week we interview Futurist and Keynote Speaker, Nikolas Badminton.
 To find out more about this episode take a look at the shownotes by clicking the episode title." aliases = ["/4"] author = "Alexandra Moxin" categories = []